Buying Guides

 How We Chose These Desks

-1. Under 48 inches wide — measured from left edge to right edge of the desktop, not including packaging or protruding hardware.
+- Under 48 inches wide — measured edge to edge on the desktop, not the packaging.

-2. 4.0+ star rating with at least 50 customer reviews on Amazon.
+- 4.0+ stars with at least 50 customer reviews on Amazon.

-We prioritized variety: the list spans 40 to 48 inches wide, $50 to $300+, and includes both fixed and electric standing desks.
-Dimensions were verified across multiple sources — our approach to reading furniture dimensions explains why this matters.
+The list spans 40 to 48 inches wide, $50 to $300+, fixed desks and electric standing desks.
+We verified dimensions across multiple sources — here's why that matters.

-No prices are listed in this guide because they change frequently.
-Each product links directly to Amazon where you can check the current price.
+No prices listed here — they change too often.
+Every product links to Amazon so you can check the current number.

 SHW Mission 48-Inch Computer Desk — Best Overall